NethServer/ns8-webtop/README.md

 ### Customs jar files

-Webtop is a java platform and you can add and run your custom jar files.
-For this purpose you will find a custom-jars folder in the home of webtop
+WebTop is a Java platform and you can add and run your custom JAR files.
+For this purpose you will find a custom-jars folder in the home of WebTop

-drop your custom java files in `/home/webtop1/.config/state/custom-jars` and restart webtop
+Drop your custom java files in `/home/webtop1/.config/state/custom-jars` and restart `webtop` service

     runagent -m webtop1 systemctl --user restart webtop